Friday, February 7, 2020

 2:00 – 6:30 p.m.

-The Decolonial Collective on Migration of Objects and People organized by Brown University professors Ariella Azoulay, Yannis Hamilakis, and Vazira Zamindar are making a general call for papers for a workshop titled "Gendered Approaches to Restitution: Labor, Migration, Structural Amnesia and Trauma."
+The Decolonial Collective on Migration of Objects and People organized by Brown University professors Ariella Azoulay, Yannis Hamilakis, and Vazira Zamindar are organizing a workshop titled "Gendered Approaches to Restitution: Labor, Migration, Structural Amnesia and Trauma."

-Sponsors: Cogut Institute for the Humanities, Pembroke Center for Teaching and Research on Women, Department of Africana Studies, Center for the Study of Slavery and Justice, and the Center for Middle East Studies.
+Sponsors: Cogut Institute for the Humanities, Pembroke Center for Teaching and Research on Women, Department of Africana Studies, Department of History, Department of Modern Culture and Media, Center for the Study of Slavery and Justice, and the Center for Middle East Studies.